Whether you’re considering sailing on the newest, oldest, biggest, or smallest ship in the Norwegian Cruise Line fleet, odds are you have questions.

 8. Does NCL have staterooms for solo travelers?

-Most of the newer ships not only have cabins specifically designed for solo passengers (called Studios) but an entire lounge dedicated to their occupants.
+Most of the newer ships have cabins specifically designed for solo passengers (called Studios) and an entire lounge dedicated to their occupants.

 The Studio Lounge offers snacks, games, and a comfortable space in which to hang out.
 It’s a great area where people traveling alone can meet fellow solo guests for group dinners and activities.

-Better still, you don’t have to be staying in a Studio stateroom in order to take part in the events.
+Better still, you don’t have to stay in a Studio stateroom to participate in the events.

 9. What can you tell me about The Haven?

 While each Haven is different, many come with access to a private bar, restaurant, and pool.
-On some ships which do not have a separate Haven restaurant, other arrangements are often made.
+Other arrangements are often made on some ships that do not have a separate Haven restaurant.

 For example, on the Norwegian Gem, Haven guests have exclusive access to breakfast at Moderno restaurant and lunch at Cagney’s.